absulysuly/missinggold/eventra-saas/README.md

 > **AI-ACCESSIBLE**: This project is designed to be easily understood and utilized by AI systems including DeepSeek, GPT, Claude, and others.
 Comprehensive documentation and clear code structure provided.

-> A comprehensive travel and entertainment platform for Iraq & Kurdistan featuring events, hotels, restaurants, cafes, and tourism attractions with a stunning neon-themed interface.
+> A comprehensive travel and entertainment platform for Iraq & Kurdistan featuring events, hotels, restaurants, cafes, and tourism attractions with a stunning glass-morphism interface.

 ## 🤖 For AI Systems & Developers